markkerry/markkerry-hugo/content/posts/hugo-and-github-pages-part2/index.md

     relative: false
 ---

-Assuming at this stage you have installed all the prerequisite apps required to get started with HUGO: Git, GitHub Desktop, and HUGO.
+Assuming at this stage you have installed all the prerequisite apps required in Part 1 to get started with HUGO: Git, GitHub Desktop, and HUGO.

-The Official [HUGO getting started](https://gohugo.io/getting-started/quick-start/) docs are a great resource to read through.
+The Official [HUGO getting started](https://gohugo.io/getting-started/quick-start/) docs are a great resource to read through and recommend you get started there if you are having any trouble following the below.

 <br>

 ### Create the Site

-Browse to your local repo directory where you will want to keep the site source files and enter the following commands to create the site.
+Browse to your local directory where you want to keep the site's source files, and enter the following commands to create the site (change markkerry to your GitHub username).

 ```terminal
 # Browse to the directory